 Note 2: If your dive destination involves domestic flight services, WoWCuba suggests keeping in mind that domestic flight schedules in Cuba are irregular and subject to last minute changes.
 It’s recommended not to fly within 24 hours of your last dive so avoiding planning/programming any diving on your last day in the destination is prudent.

 Note 3: WoWCuba cautions travelers to avoid overbooking dive services especially on Cuba’s north shore during the winter months as cold fronts can often negatively affect planned nautical departures.
 In Varadero when dive departures are cancelled on the north shore, prepaid dive services in Varadero are normally protected on the south shore in the Zapata Peninsula.
+Voluntary client cancellations (due to illness or otherwise) are nonrefundable.

 Dive Course in Gaviota Varadero